Archives

 • Alabama

-• Connecticut – Only holds elections for probate court judges.
+• Connecticut – Partisan elections for probate court judges

 • Illinois

-• Indiana – Both partisan and non-partisan elections.
+• Indiana – Mix of partisan and nonpartisan elections

-• Kansas – Partisan primaries and nonpartisan general elections.
+• Kansas – Partisan primaries with nonpartisan general elections in some districts

 • Louisiana